 Can the Canadian Marble Fox Scent Glands Be Removed?

 If you can no longer deal with your fox odor, ask the help of animal shelters or wildlife parks if they can adopt them.

 Never ever think of removing their scent glands because it is a complicated procedure that can be deadly for them.
 It also won’t remove the odor of their urine, so it is quite useless.

 Does Spaying or Neutering Have an Effect on the Canadian Marble Fox Odor?

 Unfortunately, the act of removing the reproductive organ of your Canadian Marble Fox cannot entirely remove the pungent smell they gave off.
 It will only reduce the scent of its markings, but the smell won’t go away completely.

-In my opinion, if you are planning to spay or neuter your fox for this purpose, just skip it and find ways on how to thoroughly clean their cage.
+In my opinion, if you are planning to spay or neuter your fox for this purpose, just skip it and find ways how to clean their cage thoroughly.

 How Many Breeds of Fox Are There?

 According to World Atlas, there are only 12 species that are tagged as true foxes: